DavidRC-Projects/Rehab_Metrics/README.md

 All inputs are validated.
 Invalid entries trigger error messages in red coloured text and offer retry prompts.

+#### Exception handling

+Exception handling is implemented using try and except blocks across the program.
+If an error occurs, the function catches it and returns False, allowing the program to continue running safely while giving the user another opportunity to enter valid input.
+For example, the assess_pain_progress function checks for missing data (like days since surgery or pain level) and provides specific messages.
+If an unexpected issue arises, it catches the exception and returns False.

+I have used exception handling with the following functions:
+Calculate_days_since_surgery
+Validate_pain_scale
+assess_rom_progress
+assess_pain_progress
+assess_weight_bering_progress
+update_rehab_metrics
+update_user_worksheet
+check_existing_username
+get_user_row
+get_user_data
+verify_password
+process_new_user

+#### User Login Validation
 The login process verifies both username and password before proceeding.

 validate_user(input_str)
 * Ensures that the username is between 2 and 10 characters long.
 * Disallows special characters using a predefined NOT_VALID list.
+* Disallows white spaces.
 * If the username is valid and unique, it is accepted.

 ![New User Validation](assets/new-user-validation.png)